 Sam’s love of reading continues to grow.
 We are so lucky because we receive lots of amazing book post from many generous publishers and Sam is almost as excited as me when the postman arrives with our book parcels.
 Thanks very much to everyone who has been kind enough to send us review copies.
 They really do make our day. 😊

 We moved house in 2018 to Kings Heath in Birmingham and one of our top priorities was registering at our new library.
 As you can see, Sam settled in straight away.

 Sam has experienced some bookish ‘firsts’ as a toddler: his first theatre trip (to see the stage adaptation of one of our favourite books), his first book festival, and his first author event at a bookshop.

 Aside from all this being immensely enjoyable for Sam and me, I see lots of other fabulous benefits from our time with books.
 Sam’s vocabulary has been wonderfully enriched.
 I frequently hear him using words he’s heard in books in his everyday conversation: he’s described his bath toys as ‘bobbing’ in the bath and his toy dinosaurs as ‘stomping’ across the floor.
 Sharing a story together has provided comfort to Sam when he’s been ill, and soothed a tantrum or two.
 He incorporates stories we’ve read together into his play.
 We built a den in the living room and he said it was the little pig’s straw house.
 We then re-enacted the story together, taking it in turns to play the big bad wolf and each of the pigs and we used the story language too!
 And most exciting of all, he’s becoming a reader!
 He has favourite books, recognises books by their spine or their cover, knows their titles, and is able to join in with the rhymes and refrains and even recite whole sections.
-He read Dig and Tip, a very simple repetitive book, all by myself.
+He read Dig and Tip, a very simple repetitive book, all by himself.
 Admittedly, he drew lots on the picture cues and the same sentence was used on each page with just one word changing but, hey, that’s how reading starts!